Blockstream/gdk/docs/source/gdk-json.rst

   }

 :subaccount: The value of "pointer" from :ref:`subaccount-list` or :ref:`subaccount-detail` for the subaccount to fetch addresses for.
 Default 0.
 :last_pointer: The address pointer from which results should be returned.
-Passing 0 (the default) returns
+If this key is not present, the
-               the newest generated addresses.
-The "last_pointer" value from the resulting :ref:`previous-addresses` should then be given, until sufficient pages have been fetched or the "last_pointer" value is 1 indicating all addresses have been fetched.
+               newest generated addresses are returned.
+If present, the "last_pointer" value from the resulting :ref:`previous-addresses` should then be given, until sufficient pages have been fetched or the "last_pointer" key is not present indicating all addresses have been fetched.